dotnet/msbuild/documentation/wiki/Binary-Log.md

 If the binary log contains the projects/imports files the MSBuild Structured Log Viewer will display all the files contained in the log, let you search through them and even display preprocessed view for any project where all imported projects are inlined (similar to `msbuild /pp` switch).

+# Logging all environment variables

+By default, MSBuild logs only the environment variables that are used to influence MSBuild, which is a subset of what is set in the environment.
+This reduces, but does not eliminate, the likelihood of leaking sensitive information through logs.
+This behavior can be changed to log the full environment by setting the environment variable `MSBUILDLOGALLENVIRONMENTVARIABLES=1`.

 # Replaying a binary log

 Instead of passing the project/solution to MSBuild.exe you can now pass a binary log to "build".
 This will replay all events to all other loggers (just the console by default).
 Here's an example of replaying a `.binlog` file to the diagnostic verbosity text log: